“When you are not sure of what helpful words to give, the best way to show support is with a hug, or a squeeze of the hand- in short, less is more.”

-Jane Brody has written about the issue about how best to talk to cancer patients in more detail than my son.
+Jane Brody has written about how best to talk to cancer patients in more detail than my son.
 Both viewpoints are worth a careful read.

 Today I’m going to talk about what not to say to cancer patients or caregivers.
 I’ve posted a list of phrases that seem comforting and helpful, but should actually be avoided.